micmejia/bible-dump/NKJV/Joshua/Josh 13.md

 all the cities of the plain and all the kingdom of Sihon king of the Amorites, who reigned in Heshbon, whom Moses had struck with the princes of Midian: Evi, Rekem, Zur, Hur, and Reba, who _were_ princes of Sihon dwelling in the country.

 ###### 22
-The children of Israel also killed with the sword Balaam the son of Beor, the [^g]soothsayer, among those who were killed by them.
+The children of Israel also killed with the sword Balaam the son of Beor, the soothsayer, among those who were killed by them.

 ###### 23
 And the border of the children of Reuben was the bank of the Jordan.
 This _was_ the inheritance of the children of Reuben according to their families, the cities and their villages. ## The Land of Gad